 SEE: Ransomware: What IT pros need to know (free PDF) (TechRepublic)

 This ransomware targets small and midsized companies, educational institutions, and software companies.
-The initial infection occurs through an internet-facing RDP (Remote Desktop Protocol), which is a system used to manage other devices via its own secure zone.
+The initial infection occurs through an internet-facing RDP (Remote Desktop Protocol) jump server, which is a system used to manage other devices via its own secure zone.
 After attacking the domain controller and file servers, the criminal locks system administrators out of their machines.

 Using a diagram, the report describes each phase of the attack: